Brooke Shields: 1980–1981: Modeling and more movies

 In 1980, 14-year-old Shields was the youngest fashion model ever to appear on the cover of Vogue.
 Later that same year, Shields appeared in controversial print and TV ads for Calvin Klein jeans.
 The TV ad included her saying the famous tagline: "You want to know what comes between me and my Calvins?
 Nothing."
-Brooke Shields ads would help catapult Klein's career to super-designer status.
+Despite the controversy, the campaign was hugely successful.